alasdair-cooper/blog/src/articles/one_of.md

 There are multiple ways to use `OneOf` unions with Blazor.
 One of the best ways to use them is as a parameter type.

-This would be the regular pattern for a component with branching behaviour:
+This would be the regular pattern for a component with branching behavior:

 ```razor
 # Home.razor